emqx/emqx-docs/en_US/advanced/blacklist.md

 # Blacklist

-EMQ X Broker provides users with a blacklist function.
+EMQX Broker provides users with a blacklist function.
 Users can add specified clients to the blacklist through the relevant HTTP API to deny access of the client.
 In addition to the client identifier, it also supports direct ban of user names and even IP addresses.

 For specific usage of the HTTP API, see  [HTTP API - blacklist](http-api.md#endpoint-banned) for reference.